-The weather forecasts for hot and humid weather on the first weekend of November.
+The weather forecast was for hot and humid weather on the first weekend of November.
 So, as any Aussie bloke does – I grabbed the lads, loaded up the cruiser and hit the beach.

 We started off on foot walking the scenic route around the Noosa National Park in the early hours of Saturday morning to catch the sunrise.
 There are so many areas to explore on this walk, the caves, Hells Gates and each of the pristine coves as you head toward Noosa Main Beach.

 There is always so much hype around heading up to Double Island Point and I believe this is because classic Aussie culture is on show.
-People are camping, swimming, surfing, fishing, riding motorbikes, 4WDing, windsurfing and throwing a good ol’ snag on the barbie.
-What more could you need on a day off.
+People are camping, swimming, surfing, fishing, riding motorbikes, 4WDing, windsurfing and kitesurfing and throwing a good ol’ snag on the barbie.
+What more could you need on a day off?

 - Fishing rods

-- An old body board to sand tobogganing
+- An old bodyboard to go sand tobogganing

-Mozzie repellant + all other camping equipment (personal preference).
+Mozzie repellant and all other camping equipment (personal preference).

 - Jet skiing